klisura-code/LLM-Access-Control-Datasets/README.md

 # Citation

-If you use these datasets in your research, please cite the following paper:
+If you use these datasets in your research, please cite our paper:
 ```bibtex
 @article{klisura2025role,
   title={Role-Conditioned Refusals: Evaluating Access Control Reasoning in Large Language Models},